What is a US Nonimmigrant Visa?

 A nonimmigrant visa is only for a time-limited period.
 While in some cases this type of visa can be renewed or extended, you must continue to meet all applicable visa requirements throughout your stay in the United States.

-In stark contrast, an immigrant visa, otherwise known as a green card, will permit you to live and work in the United States indefinitely, although this will still not grant you the same rights as a US citizen.
+In contrast, an immigrant visa, otherwise known as a green card, will permit you to live and work in the United States indefinitely, although this will still not grant you the same rights as a US citizen.

 What are the main categories of nonimmigrant visa?

 There are several different types of nonimmigrant visa available.
 Below we look at some of the main classifications, from visitor visas to long-term work visas.

 The Business visa, or B1 visa, is a nonimmigrant visa that allows you to visit the United States for the purposes of undertaking certain business activities, including attending seminars, conferences or meetings.
 You are not, however, permitted to undertake gainful employment under this type of visa.